Organic Agriculture FAQs

 Is there any financial support for existing certified organic operations or for producers transitioning their operation to certified organic production?

 Yes, the Natural Resources Conservation Service (NRCS) has an Organic Initiative through the Environmental Quality Incentives Program (EQIP).
 Applications are accepted on a continued basis throughout the year.
-For additional information refer to the PA NRCS Programs webpage.
+For additional information refer to the Pennsylvania (PA) NRCS Programs webpage.
 For more information about submitting an application for the EQIP Organic Initiative, contact your local NRCS office.

 What type of technical assistance does NRCS have to offer to a certified organic operation?

-Technical assistance is available to help producers install priority core conservation practices such as Conservation Crop Rotation, Cover Crops, Nutrient Management, Pest Management, Prescribed Grazing, and Conservation Cover, Field Border, Riparian Herbaceous Cover, Riparian Forested Buffer, and Windbreak.
+Technical assistance is available to help producers install conservation practices such as Conservation Crop Rotation, Cover Crops, Nutrient Management, Pest Management, Prescribed Grazing, and Conservation Cover, Field Border, Riparian Herbaceous Cover, Riparian Forested Buffer, and Windbreak.
 There are also many other practices that improve the condition of the soil, reduce soil erosion, protect water quality or improve pollinator habitat and grazing land health.
 More information about technical assistance and eligible practices can be found at the PA NRCS Technical Resources webpage.

 Is there any other assistance available for producers interested in transitioning to an organic operation?